 A Semi-Scientific Hypothesis for Vicks on the Feet:

 The soles of your feet are loaded with nerves.
-We hypothesize that the camphor and menthol (and possibly other ingredients in Vicks) stimulate sensory neurons in the feet.
-These are referred to as TRP (transient receptor potential) channels.
+We hypothesize that the camphor and menthol (and possibly other ingredients in Vicks) stimulate TRP (transient receptor potential) channels in the sensory neurons in the feet.

 When these nerves are activated they send messages to the spinal cord.
-We suspect that the cough center, just above the spinal cord, is affected.
-This might well explain how a cough is calmed so quickly by Vicks on the feet.
+We suspect that those messages calm the cough center, just above the spinal cord.
+This might well explain how a cough quiets so quickly with Vicks on the feet.

 You can read much more about Joe’s hypothesis about Why Vicks on the Feet Calms a Cough here: